harishkotra/dynamic-rag-gaia/README.md

 - Node.js (v16 or higher)
 - A running Qdrant instance (local or remote)
-- A local LLM server running on port 8080
+- A local LLM server through Gaia running on port 8080 (Tutorial: [https://docs.gaianet.ai/node-guide/quick-start](https://docs.gaianet.ai/node-guide/quick-start))
-- The `nomic-embed` embedding model
+- The `nomic-embed` embedding model (auto-downloaded in `gaianet` folder when the Gaia CLI is installed)
-- The `llama` language model
+- The `llama 3.2` language model (auto-downloaded in `gaianet` folder when the Gaia CLI is installed.
+You can replace the model depending on your use-case)

 ## Setup